 Dr. Sherley Rios

-Office: AD 130 (Levelland Campus) Drane Hall 341 (TTU campus)
+Office: AD 130 (Levelland Campus)

 srios@southplainscollege.edu

-Phone (806) 716-2256 leave a voice mail
+Phone (806) 716-2256 (Office voicemail)

 Office Hours

 Should you have questions that need immediate and/or private attention I am available by email or phone.
 If calling my office phone (listed above), please leave a voicemail and it will be sent to me immediately.
 I will contact you as soon as I get your message.
 These "office hours" are open and continuous given the nature of this course.
 So, I will be available throughout the course as needed by students.
 You may also schedule an appointment by email and we can visit virtually.
 I will respond as quickly as possible, however if you contact me between the hours of 8pm and 8am, please allow until the following morning for me to respond.